PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 <span class="tips">If you don't want to use the NetworkManager command line interface, you can use the `nm-connection-editor` GUI.
 See the [`nmcli` man page](https://linux.die.net/man/1/nmcli) for more information.</span>

-To assign an IPv4 address to the network interface an Ubuntu PC using NetworkManager:
+To assign an IPv4 address to the network interface on an Ubuntu PC using NetworkManager:

 1. Create a NetworkManager connection profile called `mbl-ipv4ll` for the interface with the `link-local` IPv4 addressing method.
 Use the NetworkManager's command line interface: